greenonions-code/UHF-DIIS/README.md

 # UHF-DIIS
 Restricted and Unrestriced Hartree Fock Driver Including the DIIS Algorithm written in Fortran.
-The one- and two body parts (h) and (G) tensors, where provided by another part of the program.
+The one- and two body parts (h) and (G) tensors were provided by a separate program (TALSH library).

 Test calculation of UHF H2 molecule provided the following output as textfile: